tjs-z/tjsmafia-library/README.md

 # TJS Mafia Discord Library
 ## Contributions
-The members made all contributions to this library of the [TJS Mafia Discord server](https://discord.gg/XTEZnmuTRt)
+The members contributed to this library of the [TJS Mafia Discord server](https://discord.gg/XTEZnmuTRt).
+If you would like to contribute to this list to beautify/sort this easily or add additional resources, feel free to submit a PR, or you can add resources to the TJS Mafia Discord server's library channel, which will be updated here periodically.

+### Disclaimer
+This is a curated list of contributions by individual contributors, and all rights to original pieces belong to their respective owners.
+If you're a resource owner who wants any of this resource to be removed from this list, please feel free to reach out.

 ### Tools list: